 'Sup!
 Tad here, family videographer and young Padawan who has been practicing with my lightsaber.
-I’ve explored the edge of the galaxy at length and have put together this guide to Star Wars: Galaxy’s Edge Disneyland to share everything I know about the rides, food, beverages, shopping and experiences to be found on this planet called Batuu, which is far, far away (as in, all the way across the back of the park behind Frontierland at Disneyland Park).
-I love sharing everything I know about this land (without too many spoilers, because, of course, I want you to explore and discover on your own).
-Consider me your Jedi Master for mastering Star Wars: Galaxy's Edge.
+I’ve explored the edge of the galaxy at length and have put together this guide to Star Wars: Galaxy’s Edge at Disneyland to share everything I know about the rides, food, beverages, shopping and experiences to be found on this planet called Batuu, which is far, far away (as in, all the way across the back of the park behind Frontierland at Disneyland Park).
+I love sharing everything I know about this land, so consider me your Jedi Master for mastering Star Wars: Galaxy's Edge.

 Star Wars: Galaxy’s Edge is Disneyland's largest land — at 14 acres!
 It transports guests to another galaxy and immerses them in a village on the remote planet of Batuu.
 It is home to strange aliens, creatures, droids, spaceships, buildings and terrain.
 Black Spire Outpost, as the village and Batuu's largest settlement, is known for its petrified spires that are the ancient remains of towering trees.
 This remote outpost was once a busy stop along trade routes, but as hyperspace travel has taken off and drawn traders to more popular routes, Batuu has been left behind for those trying to keep a low profile, out of sight of the First Order.
 It’s still a thriving port for smugglers, traders and adventurers.